L00ka5z78/Used-cars-shop_BE/README.md

 There is standard CRUD writen in NestJs with authentication and authorization.
 In addition there are built in few guards and decorators

+Code is not merged into Main branch.
+Whole code is located on Develop branch.
+This readme file will be updated soon.
+Lack of time to do it lately...